sookinoby/generative-models/README.md

     def begin_state(self, *args, **kwargs):
         return self.rnn.begin_state(*args, **kwargs)
 ```
 The constructor of class creates few neural units that will be used in our forward pass.
-The forward pass is the method that will be called during our training to generate the loss.
+The forward pass is the method that will be called during our training to generate the  loss associated with the training data.
-Then We first create an [embedding layer](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.nn.Embedding) for the input character.
-You can look at the [previous blog](https://www.oreilly.com/ideas/sentiment-analysis-with-apache-mxnet) post for more details on embedding, followed by a RNN (GRU / LSTM).
+The forward pass function in the GluonRNNModel creates an [embedding layer](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.nn.Embedding) for the input character.
+You can look at our[previous blog post](https://www.oreilly.com/ideas/sentiment-analysis-with-apache-mxnet) for more details on embedding, followed by a RNN (GRU / LSTM).
 The RNN unit returns an output as well as hidden state.
-The output produced by the RNN is passed to a decoder (dense unit) which predicts the next character in the neural network.
-We also have a begin state function that initialise the initial hidden state of the model.
+The output produced by the RNN is passed to a decoder (dense unit) which predicts the next character in the neural network and also generate the loss.
+We also have a begin state function that initializes the initial hidden state of the model.

 ### Training the neural network

-After defining the network we can train the neural network as follows
+After defining the network. we have to train the neural network for it to learn the underlying distribution.

 ```python
 def trainGluonRNN(epochs,train_data,seq=seq_length):